Phone-GWP-group

 The importance of being able to recognise a brand

 Perhaps most obviously, it is essential that your packaging reflects your existing brand identity.
-Even if you explore the possibility of incorporating different colours to denote varying product ranges, or to target other consumer groups, some use of your brand colours should remain visible.
+Even if you explore incorporating different colours to denote different product ranges or target other consumer groups, some use of your brand colours should remain visible.

 Both existing and new customers should be able to recognise your brand through your packaging.
 They expect a consistent appearance across physical retail, online shops and websites, and packaging and products you supply.